node-formidable/formidable/Readme.md

 If this value is exceeded, an `'error'` event is emitted.
 The default size is 2MB.

+#### incomingForm.checksum = false

+If you need the files checksum, you can set it to `sha1` or `md5`.
+The checksum calculation is done chunk based, so it should not have a big impact on perfomance.

 #### incomingForm.bytesReceived

 The amount of bytes received for this form so far.